Style Guide#

 Code Formatting#

-Earth2Studio uses black as the code formatter.
-All committed code is expected to be compliant with the version of black specified in the pyproject.toml.
-Pre-commit will format your code for you or one can run make format to run black on all files.
+Pre-commit will format your code for you or you can run make format to run black on

-Additional Code formatting principles:
+Additional code formatting principles:

-• Class names are capitalized using camel-case
+Class names are capitalized using Pascal case

-• Function names are lower case using snake-case
+Function names are lower case using snake case

 Linting#

-Linting is performed by ruff which includes many processes to ensure code between files is as consistent as possible.
-Ruff is configured in the projects pyproject.toml.
-Pre-commit will run linting for you or one can run make lint to run ruff on all files.
+Pre-commit will run linting for you or you can run make lint to run ruff on all files.

 Type Hints#

-• To help keep APIs a concise, several of the common types used through out the package are defined in earth2studio/utils/type.py which should be used when applicable.
+To help keep APIs concise, several of the common types used throughout the package are defined in

-• Earth2Studio is Python 3.10+, thus type hinting using generic objects should be used instead of the typing package.
-See PEP 585 for details.
+Earth2Studio is Python 3.10+, thus type hinting using generic objects should be used instead of the

 Note